 Dead stop good mornings are almost identical to regular good mornings, but you do them in a power rack and rest the bar on the pins midway through each rep.

 This breaks the eccentric/concentric stretch cycle, making each rep more demanding.
 Subsequently, this is a good variation for building explosive strength and power because you’ll need to work extra hard to get the weight moving off the pins.

 Using bands or chains increases the resistance as you stand up.
 Known as accommodating resistance, this training method teaches you to lift more explosively and develops your ability to use speed to get you past your sticking points.

 Bands and chains have a similar effect.
 Many gyms have chains, but bands are cheaper, lighter, and more portable.
 If your gym doesn’t have chains, buy a set of bands and keep them in your locker.
-Bands can also be used for deadlifts, bench presses, squats, and several other exercises, so they’re a good investment.
+Similarly, bands can also be used for deadlifts, bench presses, squats, and several other exercises, so they’re a good investment.

-3. Single leg good mornings
+3. Single-leg good mornings

 Single-leg good mornings are a challenging exercise.
 Not only do they test your balance, but you’ll also need to work extra hard to stabilize your hip and knee, increasing glute, abductor, and adductor activation.

 Extend your non-working leg out behind you for balance, and don’t be surprised if you can’t use anywhere near half your normal training weight.
 This is a VERY tough good morning variation.

 Doing good mornings with a conventional barbell works, but it’s not exactly comfortable!
 Using a padded safety squat bar is much easier on your upper back and neck.
 Also, with your hands in front of you, safety squat bar good mornings put considerably less stress on your shoulders.
 This is a very popular exercise with the powerlifting crowd.